microsoft/coe-starter-kit/PowerPlatformDevOpsALM/GETTINGSTARTED.md

 3. When you setup your pipelines such that the pipeline templates are stored in a different repository than the solution pipeline you may get the following message when trying to run your pipeline for the first time.
 To eliminate the error select the **Permit** button to grant the repo running the pipeline access to the template repository.

    ![image-20210311114131170](.attachments/GETTINGSTARTED/image-20210311114131170.png)

+3. Build completion triggers not firing.
+There a few reasons the pipeline completion triggers may not fire depending on how you have setup your branches and build pipelines. **For troubleshooting tips see here https://docs.microsoft.com/en-us/azure/devops/pipelines/process/pipeline-triggers?view=azure-devops&tabs=yaml#branch-considerations-for-pipeline-completion-triggers**